tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 15. Find the youngest person who has written a bestseller.

+        CREATE VIEW dobBestSeller(yearOfBirth) AS
+        SELECT  a.yearOfBirth
+        FROM    Author a NATURAL JOIN Written w NATURAL JOIN Book b WHERE   b.bestSeller = 1

+        SELECT  *
+        FROM    Author a NATURAL JOIN Written w NATURAL JOIN Book b WHERE   b.bestSeller = 1 AND a.yearOfBirth = (SELECT MAX(yearOfBirth) FROM dobBestSeller dbs)

 16. Find the people who have borrowed the same book multiple times.

 [BACK TO TOP](#part-1-write-sql-query-to-solve)